nus-cs2113-AY2324S2/ip/docs/README.md

 ### Saving the Data
 - Cody automatically saves your task data to `tasks.txt` in the `data` folder after the program exits.
 There is no need to save manually.
+- The `data` folder will be created in the home folder for Cody if it does not exist.

 ## FAQ